DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * Loofa, Body Wash, and Hand Soap - Changes constantly, and is often just a fancy soap given by a family member in a stocking.
 Currently that fancy soap is [Aveeno Lavender, Chamomile + Ylang-Ylang.](http://amzn.to/2mht47k), the hand soap I think is from England, and my loofa is a pleasant bright orange.
 Do I know what Ylang-Ylang is?
 Nope.
 Smells great though.
 * Face Wash and Washer - I've had pretty noticeable acne all my life, so I've experimented with soaps a lot.
 [Origins Checks and Balances](http://amzn.to/2FvyHaL) does a great job for my skin, and only takes about 60 seconds in the shower thanks to my [Olay Face Brush](http://amzn.to/2CRiieZ).
 I'd recommend both to just about everyone.
 * Razors - I buy them cheap, and always from the men's shaving aisle.
 Hoping to someday get enough laser hair removal to never need them again.
 * Towels - Right now I have three sets: one purple, one teal, and one of extra large white.
 Considering downsizing this to two if the whites don't get much use.
-Also currently using the purple hand towel as a bathmat, which is sad.
+* [Bath Mat](https://www.target.com/p/ultra-soft-bath-grape-lavender-21-x30-threshold-153/-/A-50316233?ref=&ref=OpsEmail_Order_280&j=7173&sfmc_sub=220351560&l=20_HTML&u=1856896&mid=7284873&jb=1240935) - Unfortunately quite a bit lighter in color than I thought, but it's better than the towel I had been using.
 * Toothbrush, Toothpaste, and Floss - Before I learned my gums swell because of my sugar consumption I thought I was brushing my teeth wrong, so I currently have a super soft toothbrush and [toothpaste marketed as gentle.](http://amzn.to/2EwEvja) They appear to make no difference, but I use the floss regularly and it helps
 * [Primal Pit Paste Deodorant](http://amzn.to/2DlXEVq) - Because regular deodorant might be bad for me?
 Need to do research to justify this stuff.
 * [Kleenex with Lotion](http://amzn.to/2CSOoao) - Boxes of these are all over my place, but the extras live here so here's where I'll list them.
 These are the softest and sturdiest tissues I've found, and I blow my nose constantly.